Money remittance and mobile money transfer operators in Kenya are licensed under the Central Bank of Kenya.

 - Preparing and putting in place management information system and other institutional structures required for conducting the money remittance business.

-Issuance of Licence.
+Issuance of License.

 Contact us for more detailed information.